ComfortODUPITAN/E-Commerce/README.md

 -	Searched for blanks
 -	Found the average to fill the  blanks in columns C (Tenure),G (Preffereed mode of payment),I (Hours spend on app),Q (Order amount),R (Coupon used),S (Order count).

+## TOOLS
+- MS-Excel
+- PowerBI
+- Power query
+- Figma for wireframe

 ## INSIGHTS AND CONCLUSIONS

 #### 1. Customer Demographics:
-o	The customer base consists of 3,383 males (≈60%) and 2,246 females (≈40%), showing a slightly male-dominated audience. o	Most customers are married, suggesting that the e-commerce platform attracts family-oriented buyers with stable income patterns.
+- The customer base consists of 3,383 males (≈60%) and 2,246 females (≈40%), showing a slightly male-dominated audience.
+- Most customers are married, suggesting that the e-commerce platform attracts family-oriented buyers with stable income patterns.
 #### 2. Payment Behavior:
-o	Debit cards and credit cards are the most preferred payment modes, with debit cards leading in total transaction volume. o	E-wallets and UPI are gaining traction, especially among tech-savvy customers, reflecting growing digital adoption. o	The highest cashback amount is also linked to debit card transactions, showing that cashback incentives may drive payment choice.
+- Debit cards and credit cards are the most preferred payment modes, with debit cards leading in total transaction volume.
+- E-wallets and UPI are gaining traction, especially among tech-savvy customers, reflecting growing digital adoption.
+- The highest cashback amount is also linked to debit card transactions, showing that cashback incentives may drive payment choice.
 #### 3. Customer Satisfaction & Retention:
-o	Satisfaction levels show a clear trend: higher satisfaction correlates with lower churn and higher repeat purchases. o	Customers who raised complaints represent only 28.49%, but their churn tendency is significantly higher than those who didn’t complain. o	Churn rate decreases progressively as satisfaction scores rise — proving the importance of after-sales service and customer engagement.
+- Satisfaction levels show a clear trend: higher satisfaction correlates with lower churn and higher repeat purchases.
+- Customers who raised complaints represent only 28.49%, but their churn tendency is significantly higher than those who didn’t complain.
+- Churn rate decreases progressively as satisfaction scores rise — proving the importance of after-sales service and customer engagement.
 #### 4. Order and Coupon Trends:
-o	The average coupon usage (1.72) indicates moderate engagement with promotional campaigns. o	A higher number of coupon users tends to correspond with increased cashback rewards and order amount hikes, showing that discounts drive retention and sales growth.
+- The average coupon usage (1.72) indicates moderate engagement with promotional campaigns.
+- A higher number of coupon users tends to correspond with increased cashback rewards and order amount hikes, showing that discounts drive retention and sales growth.
 #### 5. Product Preferences:
-o	Laptops & Accessories and Mobile Phones dominate preferred categories, attracting the largest share of high-spending customers. o	Satisfaction is highest in these tech-related categories, suggesting customers find consistent value and reliability there.
+- Laptops & Accessories and Mobile Phones dominate preferred categories, attracting the largest share of high-spending customers.
+- Satisfaction is highest in these tech-related categories, suggesting customers find consistent value and reliability there.

 #### How These Findings Answer the Research Questions